kubernetes/contributor-site/README.md

 ### Using Docker

 The easiest and most cross-system-compatible way to run the Contributor Site is to use [Docker][docker].
-To begin, create the docker image to be used with generating the site by executing `make docker-image`.
+To begin, create the docker image to be used with generating the site by executing `make container-image`.

-To ensure you can view the site with externally sourced content, run `make docker-gen-content` before previewing the site by with `make docker-server`.
+To ensure you can view the site with externally sourced content, run `make container-gen-content` before previewing the site by with `make container-serve`.

 ### Natively